Istanbul, Turkey cruise port

 Istanbul, Turkey

 Two continents, one shore day.
-Istanbul stacks 2,500 years of empire — Byzantine domes, Ottoman minarets, spice-scented bazaars — within easy walking distance of your ship at Galataport.
+Istanbul stacks 2,500 years of empire — Byzantine domes, Ottoman minarets, spice-scented bazaars, and a stunning Bosphorus approach — right outside the world's first underground cruise terminal.

-⚓ Docked – Galataport🕒 Typical call: 10-14 hrs💵 Turkish Lira (USD/EUR widely accepted)🗣️ Turkish (English common in tourist areas)
+⚓ Docked – Galataport, Karaköy🕒 Typical call: 10-14 hrs💵 Turkish Lira (cards widely accepted)🗣️ Turkish (English common in tourist areas)

 Docking